Telecominfraproject/wlan-docs/configuration-examples/device-feature-configuration-examples/dhcp-relay.md

 	]
 ```

 In the above example, when the IPv4 downstream interface 192.168.1.1 has DHCP enabled for `relay-server` a DHCP relay process associates to the IP interface of the subnet.
 When DHCP DISCOVER packets arrive as broadcasts, they will be copied to a unicast packet from the `192.168.1.1` interface as the `relay-id` source address and unicast forwarded to the defined `relay-server` address.
-Additional parameters are encoded for inspection at the DHCP server as present in `circuit-id`-format and `remote-id`-format options.&#x20;
+Additional parameters are encoded for inspection at the DHCP server as present in `circuit-id`-format and `remote-id`-format options.